 - Hunger by Mark Oshiro

 - Rendezvous Point by Jason Fry

 - Amara Kel’s Rules for TIE Pilot Survival (Probably) by Django Wexler

 - Wait for It by Zoraida Córdova

-Like with previous Star Wars anthologies, you are bound to stumble across a story or two that doesn’t match the tone of a Star Wars film, but that is what is so great about anthologies.
+Like with previous Star Wars anthologies, you are bound to stumble across a story or two that doesn’t match a Star Wars film's tone, but that is so great about anthologies.
 Where else can you find various forms of storytelling bound into the same volume?
 You won’t want to miss out on From a Certain Point of View: The Empire Strikes Back.

 From a Certain Point of View: The Empire Strikes Back hits shelves November 10th.